What Role Does Fantasy Play in Human Performance?

 You see, daydreaming is something that happens when the mind is unfocused and not being controlled by “executive functions” (the part of you that tells you to pay attention or be on your best behaviour).
 It tends to happen in the car, shower or any other period when no particular control needs to be placed on your behaviour.

 During our daydreams, we go to different places.
 Now, obviously your body occupies a certain place in time and space but that by no means suggests that your mind is integrated into that function.
-If it was, then it would be possible to tune out and think about bacon while your girlfriend tells you another story about who was eliminated in the show “the bachelor” … I digress.
-My point is that the mind and body struggle to be integrated together into one coherent functioning being.
-In those rare moments when they are integrated, we find ourselves in an ultra-focused and productive state psychologists call “flow”.
+Our minds and bodies struggle to be integrated together into one coherent functioning being.
+In those rare moments when they are fully integrated, we find ourselves in an ultra-focused and productive state psychologists call “flow”.

 Most of us have had those brief experiences of “flow” whereby we lose track of time and space as we are pulled deeper into the task at hand.
 Often, our best work is done during these experiences.
 Scientists studying flow are currently trying to figure out how to trigger flow states reliably in people.
 However, sports psychologists have been using many techniques for decades to initiate top performance reliably.
 Perhaps the most reliable tool in their toolbox is visualization which I believe plays a vital role in the initiation of a flow state.

 Now, this post is not trying to make a case for the usefulness of visualization, instead, I want to propose a mechanism at play during visualization that may help to trigger that experience of flow.
 So, what happens when you visualize yourself doing something?
 What faculties of the brain are you calling forth to execute that ability?
 The answer is your imagination.